 This stunning hilltop town is located in the south of France (that just sounds magical, doesn’t it).
 It’s famous for Citè de Carcassonne, a UNESCO World Heritage listed and, honestly, it’s straight out of your childhood story books.
 The stunning, gothic castle is a photographers dream and a place you could easily spend hours wandering around, exploring, like a medieval Prince or Princess.

 If you love food, you’re going to absolutely love Lyon.
 This beautiful place is a food-lovers paradise, even the French agree, which is telling you something.
-The Eurostar run a service from London to Lyon, so it’s easier than ever to get there.
+The Eurostar runs a service from London to Lyon, so it’s easier than ever to get there.
 Once you arrive, lose yourself exploring local farmers markets, stocking up on cheese, wine and bread for a picnic or visit one of the famed brasseries, like L’Auberge du Pont de Colognes.
 You’ll find this large city full of vibrant people, fascinating history and a relaxed vibe.
 If you can, try visiting during the annual Lyon Festival of Lights.

 Bordeaux is all about the wine, so strap yourself into your big girl pants and get ready to sample some of the best wine you’ll ever have!
 They’ve been making wine here for years and years, all the way back to the 8th Century, so there’s no doubt they know what they’re doing.
 Be sure to visit the UNESCO World Heritage Listed Port de la Lune and take in The Bordeaux Wine Festival if you find yourself there at precisely the right time of year.

 If you’re feeling like a bit of luxury and opulence, head directly to Cannes.
 Famous for its annual film-festival, Cannes is home to high-rollers, casinos, luxury yachts and hotels that will have your bank account quivering in its boots.
-If you’re broke, like me, the better option might be to pass through Cannes, stopping for a lunch you can’t afford and photographing the beautiful people and their beautiful yachts.
+If you’re broke, like me, the better option might be to pass through Cannes, stopping for a lunch you can’t afford and photograph the beautiful people and their beautiful yachts.
 Seriously though, it is a great spot for photographs, the afternoon sky lights up something pretty special.

 This gorgeous walled city sits in the north of France, along the English Channel.
-Funnily enough the walls were build to keep visitors out, but now they make for a beautiful sight that draws tourists.
-This is place to get your hands on incredibly fresh seafood and watch yacht races and all that other fancy French stuff that your travel dreams are made of.
+Funnily enough, the walls were built to keep visitors out, but now they make for a beautiful sight that draws tourists.
+This is the place to get your hands on incredibly fresh seafood and watch yacht races and all that other fancy French stuff that your travel dreams are made of.
 The tides here are crazy, too, so expect to get some pretty dramatic photos as the surrounding water changes during the day.

 France isn’t just big cities and quaint towns, you’ll also find some pretty breathtaking scenery.
-If hiking and outdoors pursuits are more your thing, you’ll want to visit the region of Auvergne.
+If hiking and outdoor pursuits are more your thing, you’ll want to visit the region of Auvergne.
 It’s home to hot springs, mountains, incredible walking and hiking tracks, views you won’t believe and lovely little spa towns, like Vichy.

 This divine seaside town may look picture-perfect, and it is, but it’s also home to a pretty bangin’ nightlife as well.
 It’s a major surf destination, so you’ll find yourself surrounded by cute boys and year-round tans.
 There are still museums and churches to explore, but nabbing a spot near the water to watch the waves with a cold drink is really where you want to be.